SirDickensBottomskew/ISDMProject/UseCases.md

 ### Relationship Manager (RM) (Using the System)

 * Once the RM has made a call, the system will display the necessary customer information alongside a preplanned script catered for the sales pitch.
 The system will respond with information about the customers past purchases, preferences and possible future plans.
-The system will allow the RM to input any additional customer information so that future calls can be sorter even more effectively.
+The system will allow the RM to input any additional customer information so that future calls can be sorted even more effectively.